-Dell and Alienware unveil new laptops and All-In-One PCs | ZDNet
+Dell and Alienware unveil new laptops and all-in-one PCs | ZDNet

 XPS 15 2-in-1

-The updated XPS 15 2-in-1 was unveiled at CES earlier this year, and is now available for purchase.
+The updated XPS 15 2-in-1 was unveiled at CES earlier this year, and it's now available for purchase.

-According to Dell, this is the "world's smallest and thinnest 15-inch 2-in-1" system, hitting a maximum of 16-milimeters thickness.
+According to Dell, this is the "world's smallest and thinnest 15-inch 2-in-1" system, hitting a maximum of 16mm thickness.
 The 15-inch InfinityEdge 4K display is backed up by 8th generation Intel Core processor package that combine a high performance Intel CPU and a discrete AMD Radeon RX Vega M graphics into a single package.

 - Starting price: $1299.99